McEwan56/McEwan56/README.md

   ## INTERESTS
 ### Dungeons and Dragons -> Fall 2018 – Spring 2021
 -	Held bi-weekly meetings with a D&D group
--	Experience facilitating creative problem solving as a Dungeon Master
+-	Experience planning adventures and facilitating creative problem solving as a Dungeon Master

 ### Football -> Fall 2018-2021
 -	Played 4 years of high school football for the Central Catholic Rams, 2 of which were on varsity